ju4n-avendanoa/TaskManager/README.md

 ## Deployed Version

 The project is deployed on Vercel.
-You can access the live version of the application here.
+You can access the live version of the application [here](https://my-task-organizer.vercel.app).

 ## Technologies Used

-Next.js
+- **React:** The user interface is built with React, providing a fast and responsive user experience.

-React
+- **NextJS:** This project uses NextJS.

-Tailwind CSS
+- **Styled with TailwindCSS:** The application styles are written in CSS for easy customization.

 ## Contributing